MSQuadribot/ROS2_NvidiaNX_CAN/ReadMe.md

 The bus is updated every 20ms even if the speed and other element remain unchanged.
 Indeed, the car natively supports an "alive" counter that is incremented every 20ms.
 If the counter is not incremented, the car will stop.

+variables will use the can data provided by the reader and will send it to get the car variables.
+This include speed, steering angle, battery status, and more.
+This node was designed with the precise requirement of the CAN bus provided by a specific car.

+## What are the topics provided by the package ?

+The main topics is can_data, it is provided by the Node can_reader.
+This topic is used to send the data from the CAN device to the other nodes.
+The message is a BusCan custom message.
+It reproduce the CAN frame structure in a user-friendly way.

+Another topic is provided by the Node can_input.
+This topic is used to send the data from the keyboard to the other nodes.
+This idea was to use this topic to remotely control the car.

 ## Important note